vitaltechsol/Phidgets2Prosim/README.md

 While Prosim has native support for Phidgets I wanted some additional custom functionality that is currently not available specially when using OEM panels.

+I use this software for my 737 simulator [oc737.com](https://www.oc737.com)

 1. **Installation and Manual**

    - Visit the [Manual and Installation page](https://github.com/vitaltechsol/Phidgets2Prosim/tree/master/manual#readme) page.